loggi/edwiges/README.rst

 **Under development!**

-Edwiges is a simple service written in Python/Pyramid/Cornice that can take a REST JSON request and use it to send emails.
+Edwiges is a simple service written in Python/Pyramid/Cornice that can take a REST JSON request and use it to send emails using SMTP.
 It does supports attachments and metainfo.

+The basic premise is that on a microservice architecture we don't want all services to be able to send e-mails directly.
+SMTP seems easy at first-glance, but it can get very tricky as you include more complex features.
+REST is idiomatic and easy to use in most languages, plus, by having a separated service, you can get zero-cost monitoring and metrics.

 *As long term goals we want Edwiges to be able to handle everything related to an email flow, such as consumable metrics, warnings, rendering templates, scheduling, retrying and so on.*

 .. image:: https://pbs.twimg.com/profile_images/1361293504/coruja.jpg
    :scale: 50 %